 And rather than just wrap some bacon around a sausage and bung it in the oven, a few extra ingredients were incorporated to take these pigs in blankets to the ‘ultimate’ stratosphere.

 Jamie Oliver’s recipe was the one I reached for, as he not only sprinkles fresh woody herbs – whether it’s thyme or rosemary – on the inside of that bacon layer, but also deglazes the hot pan in Worcestershire sauce.
 You may have thought sausages and bacon were already savoury enough, but no, just add the funky umami of Worcestershire sauce and you’ll see what it’s been missing all this time.
 Finally drizzle these ultimate pigs in blankets in honey as you caramelise them in a frying pan.
 Each piggie glistens in a sticky Worcestershire-honey glaze.

 Last year, I put all these bacon-wrapped sausages in a plastic tub and took them and a bottle of Baileys to my friends’ house.
 (The Baileys is an inside joke.)
-(Also I love Baileys.)
+(Also, I love Baileys.)
 I piled the ultimate pigs in blankets up, all sticky and caramelised, onto a flimsy paper plate and put them on the coffee table.
 Eventually, not that I had been watching or anything, someone picked up a sausage and took a bite.
 Her eyes widened.
 ‘Who brought these?’ she asked.
-Gaylord pointed at me.
+Gaylord quickly pointed at me (this is why I take him places, he’s my free PR).
 Her mouth full, eyes still round in surprise, she managed to mumble, mouth full, ‘They’re so good!’

 My dearest wish had been fulfilled.
-A British Christmas snack that everyone will love.
+The ultimate pigs in blankets are a British Christmas snack that everyone will love.
 (Except vegetarians.)